elastic/kibana/rfcs/text/0014_notification_service.md

 - `content: NotificationContent` - see below.

 *NotificationContent* interface (see [UI component](https://github.com/elastic/eui/issues/4257))
-- `icon?: { euiIconType: string } | { url: string }` - icon on the left side of the title.
+- `icon?: { euiIconType: string }` - icon on the left side of the title.
-Can be specified as an absolute url pointing to a public resource on the Internet (cannot point to a Kibana-hosted resource).
+Compatible with all the types supported by euiIcon type: a predefined EUI icon name, URL to SVG file, data URL for SVG file.
 - `badge?: "critical"` - badge below the notification message.
 - `message: { i18n_key: string, values: object } | { text: string }` - a notification message is subject to i18n.
 Locale might be changed on the Space level (on the User level in the future).